Rock-Band-Road-Crew/rbrc-customs/Underoath628´s Customs/readme.txt

 Legacy RB & C3 charts from other authors:

 These are RB2cons that were originally RB3cons from the C3/Rhythmverse database from other authors and have been converted to RB2, DIY multitracks added and some chart tweaks here and there.
-I will also never upload these to RV since these charts are not mine.
+I will also never upload these to RV since these charts don't belong to me.
+If you're the og charter for any of these songs and want the chart taken down from here please let me know.

 Original charts made by U628: